13 Best Eddie Vedder Ukulele Songs With Chords

 Chords in this song: C, B7, Ab, G7, A7, F, Fm, A, A7, E7

-This song essentially follows a jazz standard.
-If you think that a jazz tune Vedder is how nice it hears, all you need to do is keep this song for you.
+This “Dream A Little Dream” essentially follows a jazz standard.
+If you think that a jazz tune, Vedder, is how nice it sounds, all you need to do is keep this anthem for yourself.

 Ukulele Tab: UkuleleTabs